 So what, we hear you ask, is 4K really all about?

 What is 4K?

-The headline fact is simple and dramatic: 4K Ultra HD TVs (also known as UHD TVs) deliver four times the picture resolution of 1080p Full HD, that's eight million pixels compared to two million pixels.
+The headline fact is simple and dramatic: 4K Ultra HD TVs (also known as UHD TVs) deliver four times as much detail as 1080p Full HD, that's eight million pixels compared to two million pixels.

 What that means in terms of potential image clarity is more fine detail, greater texture and an almost photographic emulsion of smoothness.